enthought/pyface/docs/source/data_view.rst

 operations require the data that is being exported or imported to be converted to or from a bytestring in some MIME type.

-The DataView infrastsructure provides a |DataFormat| named tuple to encapsulate the process of converting different data objects to bytes.
+The DataView infrastructure provides a |DataFormat| named tuple to encapsulate the process of converting different data objects to bytes.
 For string objects this conversion might be as simple as encoding the text as UTF-8 and declaring it to be a ``text/plain`` MIME type, but for more complex structures there is serialization and deserialization which needs to occur.
 The |DataFormat| objects are expected to provide the mimetype of the data, a function to serialize an object, and a function to deserialize bytes.